Robust Lagrangian and Adversarial Policy Gradient for Robust Constrained Markov Decision Processes: Adversarial RCPG

 \subsection{Adversarial RCPG}

 While RCPG with Robust Lagrangian provides a suitable objective, it does not address the other learning problems of RCPG.
 The Adversarial RCPG algorithm is proposed to mitigate all three learning problems.
 It learns an adversarial policy $\pi_{\text{adv}} : \mathcal{S} \times \mathcal{A} \to \Delta^{S}$ which approximates the robust Lagrangian dynamics model $P^+$ from Eq.~\ref{eq: Lagrange} to robustify the full constrained objective.
-The adversarial policy network is learned by gradient descent together with the policy such that it incrementally updates the dynamics to be more challenging, starting from the nominal distribution $\hat{P}$, and that it avoids sudden distribution shifts in the process.
+The adversarial policy is learned by gradient descent together with the policy: the adversary starts from the nominal distribution $\hat{P}$ and incrementally updates the dynamics to be more challenging using gradient descent.
 The resulting algorithm is shown in Algorithm~\ref{alg: Adversarial RCPG}).